Study Based On 100 Waste Audits Reveal Much About What A Typical Office Throws Out

 - Dr. Nadereh Afsharmanesh of Earth Friendly Products told the audience that she personally looks in the company’s dumpster each week after discovering that 60% of what was in their trash were recyclables.

 - Sodexo is reportedly conducting waste trainings to teach select staff how to do waste audits.

 What does this mean for you?

 The answer is simple.
-You can make a BIG impact.
-By effectively dealing with ALL your recyclables, including organics, you can:
+You can make a BIG impact just by capturing and effectively dealing with ALL your recyclables, including organics.

 - Reduce trash by as much as 77% with improved organics and recycling separation

 - Be a leader in the global Zero Waste movement

 - Enhance your environmental profile to staff, clients, and stakeholders

 - Save money by reducing trash removal costs, avoiding fines, and improving operational efficiency